 You need to apply for the visa extension Brazil before your visa has expired.
 If you go to the police station with an expired visa, you will be given notice that you have seven days to leave Brazil.

 Firstly, you need to print and fill out a copy of the Brazilian visa application form from the government website.
 It needs to be completed fully, accurately, and with blue or black ink.

 You also need to pay for the visa fee at any bank before you go.
 You will need to take the receipt with you to the police station.

-Then you need to take the Brazilian visa extension form to a federal police station along with a bank statement (to prove you have enough funds to support yourself), proof of onward travel (flight ticket), your passport, your original visa, and the receipt of the visa payment.
+Then you need to take the Brazil visa extension form to a federal police station along with a bank statement (to prove you have enough funds to support yourself), proof of onward travel (flight ticket), your passport, your original visa, and the receipt of the visa payment.